piclas-framework/piclas/docs/documentation/userguide/features-and-models/SpeciesDatabase.md

 ### QK model

 The dissociation energy used in the Quantum-Kinetic model ({ref}`ssec:QK`) is deposited in the species database.

-(ssec:Catalysis)=
-## Heterogenous reactions

-All data necessary for the modelling of gas-surface reactions with PICLas can be found in the species database.
-To include parameters for a certain reaction, the reaction name needs to be specified by

-    !
-Reaction 1: CO(g) -> CO(ads)
-    Surface-Reaction1-SurfName = Adsorption_CO

-According to the naming convention used in the database, the surface mechanism (adsorption, desorption, ER and LH reaction) is stated together with the main reactant and product (only in the case of reactions).
-The database contains the sticking coefficients for the Kisluik and Langmuir adsorption model, together with the Polanyi-Wigner parameters and the Arrhenius-type reaction rates.
-All parameters that can be found in the database are givel below.

-    Surface-Reaction1-SurfName
-    Surface-Reaction1-Type
-    Surface-Reaction1-StickingCoefficient
-    Surface-Reaction1-EqConstant
-    Surface-Reaction1-DissOrder
-    Surface-Reaction1-ReactHeat
-    Surface-Reaction1-HeatScaling
-    Surface-Reaction1-Energy
-    Surface-Reaction1-Prefactor
-    Surface-Reaction1-LateralInteraction
-    Surface-Reaction1-Ca
-    Surface-Reaction1-Cb

-The reactants and products are deposited in the database as well, but again not read out to ensure the correct input.
-Reactants and products need to be defined by

-    Surface-Reaction1-Reactants = (/2,2/)
-    Surface-Reaction1-Products = (/3,0/)

-So far, the database does not contain any surface-specific or diffusion parameters.
-These need to be set in the `parameter.ini` by

-    Surface-Reaction1-NumOfBoundaries = 1
-    Surface-Reaction1-Boundaries = (/1,0/)
-    Part-Boundary1-WallTemp = 323
-    Part-Boundary1-LatticeVector = 0.389E-9
-    Part-Boundary1-NbrOfMol-UnitCell = 2
-    Part-Boundary1-Species1-Coverage = 0.1
-    Part-Boundary1-Species1-MaxCoverage = 0.333

-If a parameter is not defined or set to a default value, the code will abort.

-To define parameters manually instead of using the database, the following option can be selected:

-    OverwriteCatParameters = true

 (ssec:El-states)=
 ## Electronic states